Vote in Japan to change status of disputed islands threatens to raise tensions with China - KEYT | KCOY

 Vote in Japan to change status of disputed islands threatens to raise tensions with China

-A bill that changes the status of an island chain claimed by both Japan and China was approved by a city council in Okinawa on Monday, in a move that threatens to inflame tensions between the two Asian powers.
+A bill that changes the status of an island chain claimed by both Japan and China was approved by a city council in Okinawa on Monday, generating a strong protest from Beijing, which said it had dispatched coast guard ships to the area.

 China warned before Monday’s vote against any change in the status quo over the islands.